k0marov/gometa/README.md

 - Generating mappers for conversing between DTOs for different layers
 - Inserting into DI by editing .go files by manipulating the AST (Abstract Syntax Tree)
 - Generating Swagger annotations

+### Docs

+Supported Data Types for Schema:
+- string
+- int
+- float
+- boolean
+- Unix time (for specifying that field should be a Unix time in the `*.schema.json` file, use special value `1694801985`)

+Every schema should have an "id" field.
+It can be of two variants: `uuid` and `integer autoincrement`.

+To specify that this entity's ID should be an integer autoincrement, use any integer, for example `{"id": 42}`

+To specify that this entity's ID should be a UUID you can use any string, but it will be more clear if it's a UUID string, for example `{"id": "0814a807-077c-464b-8b82-8e41e8b4c68c"}`